chef-boneyard/chef-rfc/attributes-next.md

 ## Deprecation of Deep Merging with Normal Attributes

 Before the node.save the chef-client will walk the node object and warn on any normal attribute which also have default, override or automatic attributes set and are being merged.
-In a future major release this deep merging will be removed.

 ## Deprecation of Deep Merging with Automatic Attributes

 Before the node.save the chef-client will walk the node object and warn on any automatic attribute which also have default, normal or override attributes set and are being merged.
-In a future major release this deep merging will be removed.

 ## Deprecate Access to Automatic Attributes to the Node Object

 Rubocop rules will be added to cookstyle to warn when common automatic node attributes are being accessed through (e.g.) `node["platform"]` and will have an autofix rule to change them to (e.g.) `ohai("platform")`.

+On access the chef-client will issue deprecation warnings to any access to automatic attributes through the deep-merged view of the node object.

+## Deprecate Access to Normal Attributes to the Node Object

+Rubocop rules will be added to cookstyle to warn when common automatic node attributes are being accessed through (e.g.) `node["wordpress"]["passwd"]` and will have an autofix rule to change them to (e.g.)
+`store("wordpress", "passwd")`.

-On access the chef-client will issue deprecation warnings to any access to the node object through the deep-merged view of the node object.
+On access the chef-client will issue deprecation warnings to any access to normal attributes through the deep-merged view of the node object.

+## Future:  Deprecate Access to Attributes Through the Node Object

+In Chef > 13 access to default and override objects through the node object APIs will be deprecated completely in favor of the new APIs.

 ## NOTE: Favoring Strings Over Symbols